chaostoolkit-attic/chaoshub-archive/docs/licensing.md

 the project's community effort, it feels like the AGPLv3+ is the most appropriate license.

+There is also the aspect of some of our dependencies which are copyleft licenses that mean we had to choose at least something as free (or restrictive depending how you see it).

 ## Contribution

 The Chaos Hub project uses a simple [Developer Certificate of Origin][dco] for